jrosen48/utk-homepage/content/post/2019-07-22-introducing-data-science-in-education-using-r-forthcoming-2020.md

 tags: []
 ---

-## Announcing Data Science in Education Using R
+## Data Science in Education Using R

 I'm super excited to share that I will be writing a book, *Data Science in Education Using R*.
 The book will be published by [Routledge](https://www.routledge.com) sometime in mid-to-late 2020, and, importantly to us, Routledge agreed to let us keep the copyright for a web-version of the book, meaning that we will publish the entire contents of the book in an open and freely-available format (along with the print and e-book versions, which will be available for sale).
 The project has been a bit of a labor of love and so it is very rewarding to be able to (finally) announce that the book will be published.